geodaftw/EZ-CNC/README.md

 ### Create the Victim Powershell agent

 Create a custom powershell victim agent.
-This also creates a self-signed certificate. *Maybe this should be added to customCommand.py instaed of config.py... to be continued..*
+The following available options are given when running ```config.py```
+* Prompts for Server IP and Port
+* Remove Comments from final Agent
+* Remove Print Statements from final Agent
+* Generate a self-signed certificate

 ```
 python config.py
 ```

-It will ask you for a Server IP and Port.
 Once complete, the Victim agent will be saved to __./AgentRequirements/EZCNC-Agent.ps1__.
 This will be the powershell script to deploy to the victim.

 Once you deploy the powershell agent and its running, you can start the server